wetryingtodorock/getblock-docs/en/rpc-service/cro/json-rpc/cro_eth_getBalance.md

 ---
-title: cro:eth_getBalance \[POST\]
+title: cro:eth_getBalance - Cronos
-description: Returns the account balance of the specified address.
+description: Example code for the cro:eth_getBalance json-rpc method. Сomplete guide on how to use cro:eth_getBalance json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters